Allen-Synthesis/EuroPi/contrib/harmonic_lfos.md

 Six harmonically related sine wave LFOs

-The only control is Knob 1, which controls the rate of the LFOs.
+Knob 1 controls the rate of the LFOs.
 The CV input is added to this value, so you can get some wacky results by using another LFO as the CV input.
+Button 1 and the digital input both allow the LFOs to all be reset simultaneously

 There is a list named ```HARMONICS```, by editing which you can change the relationships of the LFOs.
 You could change them to all be evenly divisible, for example [1,2,4,8,16,32], or to be very 'unrelated', for example [1.24, 5.27, 9.46, 13.45, 17.23, 23.54].